ualberta-smr/RefMerge/README.md

 Go to your user.home (/home/username) and add a temporary director "temp".
 The base commit and changes to the right commit will be saved here.

+For example, my temp is located at /home/max/temp.

-### 2. Clone RefactoringMiner
+### 2. Clone and build RefactoringMiner
 Use `Git Clone https://github.com/tsantalis/RefactoringMiner.git` to clone RefactoringMiner.
+Then build RefactoringMiner with `./gradlew distzip`.
+It will be under build/distributions.

 ### 3. Add RefactoringMiner to your local maven repository
 You will need to add RefactoringMiner to your local maven repository to use it in the build.gradle.
 You can use `mvn install:install-file -Dfile=<path-to-file>` to add it to your local maven repository.
-You can verify that it's been installed by checking the path `/home/user/.m2/repository/org/refactoringminer`.
+You can verify that it's been installed by checking the path `/home/username/.m2/repository/org/refactoringminer`.

 ### 4. Build the project
 Click on build tab in the IntelliJ IDE and select `Build Project`.

 ### 5. Run the plugin
 Click `Run 'Plugin'` or `Debug 'Plugin'`.
 When it's running, click the `Tools` tab and select `RunRefMerge`.
 This will run the plugin.
+The plugin will do everything else.
+The matrix will print true/false for each handled operation, then the plugin will checkout the base commit and copy it to `home/username/temp/base`.
+After this, it checks out the right commit and undoes handled refactorings.
+The content gets copied to `home/username/temp/right`.
+The same happens for the left commit, however the project directory gets used for this one.
+When it merges, the merged content is saved in the project directory.
+Lastly, the refactorings are replayed in the project directory.
+When it finishes, you can look in the project directory to see the results.

 ## Additional information